LabCidades/COVID-Media/README.md

 <!-- pandoc Data_Dictionary.md -V geometry:landscape -o Data_Dictionary.pdf -->

-Data and Code for the paper "INSERT TITLE HERE" published at "INSERT JOURNAL HERE".
+Data and Code for the paper "Media Exposure and Adoption of COVID19 preventive Behaviors in Brazil" published at New Media and Society.

 ```
 APA citation here